David-hwj/WeChatGPT/README.md

    2. if you are running in Windows, double click to run **Client/.venv/bin/Activate.ps1**
 3. install python package, run:`pip3 install -r requirements.txt`
 4. config the IP and port of Wechat Hook Server in **Client/config.txt** start client, run:`python client.py`

+## Reference

+Wechat Hook service from:

+ChatGPT service from: